Table of Contents

 The Takeaway

-For some people, hard money personal loans can allow them to realize their real estate goals.
-But hard money loans typically have high interest rates and short payback periods, which can make them risky.
-It can be a good idea to carefully weigh the pros and cons of a hard money loan.
+For some people, hard money personal loans can help them achieve their real estate goals.
+But they typically have high interest rates and short payback periods, which can make them risky.
+It can be a good idea to carefully weigh the pros and cons of a hard personal money loan.

 Photo credit: iStock/JLco – Julia Amaral